What Can You Do If Your Lease Looks Unfair?

 Tenants should also pay close attention whenever a lease term specifies something is “at landlord’s sole discretion,” says Musholt.
 He’s seen that wording on, for example, landlord approval for using nails to hang pictures on a wall.
 “Basically, if a tenant makes any nail holes without the landlord’s approval, then it could be a potential default under the lease,” he says.

-Last, but not least, tenants should watch out for discriminatory practices, such as if a landlord chooses not to lease to someone based on race, national origin or gender it is a violation of federal law.
+Last, but not least, tenants should watch out for discriminatory practices, such as if a landlord chooses not to lease to someone based on race, national origin or gender is illegal under federal law.
 “If the tenant thinks that some sort of discrimination is occurring or has occurred, that’s definitely something an attorney should get involved with,” Musholt says.

 Be sure to keep records of any discussions you have with your landlord.
 “Whether it’s the email or text messages, if you can screenshot stuff, that would be fine,” says Musholt.
 “But, for the most part, you want the written explanation.”